Updated: Nov 7

 This situation begs the question of which training method is better suited to individual needs.
 Below, I offer my perspective on this matter.

 Want to stay up to date with the latest news, articles and offers?

 Face-to-Face Personal Training

 Attention to detail - As a personal trainer, when I am training someone I am always looking at form and quality of movement.
-As the client performs an exercise I am free to move around and observe the movement form many different angles.
-The simple dynamic of remote training does allow this to happen, though a good trainer will still be conscious of movement quality and should be able to effectively coach via video call.
+As the client performs an exercise I am free to move around and observe the movement from many different angles.
+The simple dynamic of remote training makes this more challenging, though a good trainer will still be conscious of movement quality and should be able to effectively coach via video call.